datawire/kubernaut-agent/doc/design.md

 If the agent disconnects then the controller purges from storage any references to an UNCLAIMED cluster associated with the agent.
 When and if the agent reconnects, then the controller will send claim status information to the agent.

+# Cluster Release

+When a cluster is discarded by a user the agent should receive a `cluster-released` message.
+From the current agents perspective 'release' is interpreted as terminate the cluster, however, in the future alternate mechanisms such as restart and clean existing state may be viable options.
+For this reason the message is not known as `cluster-discard`.